breadweb/extralife-helper/README.md

 * Shows fun and exciting real-time alerts as donations arrive.
 * Shows celebatory alerts when milestones have been reached.
 * Provides the option for donation messages to be read with text-to-speech.
-* Allows adjusting volume for all sound effects and text-to-speech.
+* Provides volume control for all sound effects and text-to-speech.
 * Occasionally shows the Extra Life logo.
 * Ocassionally shows the last five donations that were made to recognize supporters.
 * Provides four color theme choices that are Extra Life branded **and** provides the ability to design a custom color theme.
 * Works in any flavor of OBS and any modern browser.
-* Looks sharp at any 16:9 or 16:10 resolution size including full screen.
+* Looks sharp at any 16:9 or 16:10 aspect ratio size including full screen.
 * Fully localized in English, French, and Spanish.
 * Structured for easy modification by other developers who want to make changes for themselves or their Extra Life teams.

-## How to Use
+## For Extra Life Participants

 If you are simply here to use the Helper, please visit the Helper website!
-It provides a quick and easy way to customize the Helper and generate a link you can use for your LIVE stream or website.
+It provides a quick and easy way to customize the Helper and generate a link you can use for your stream or website.

 [https://breadweb.net/extralife-helper/](https://breadweb.net/extralife-helper/)